ripple/opensource.ripple.com/docs/_snippets/accepted-credentials-objects.md

 ### AcceptedCredentials Objects

-Each member of `AcceptedCredentials` array is an inner object named `Credential` with the following nested fields:
+Each member of the `AcceptedCredentials` array is an inner object named `Credential` with the following nested fields:

 | Field            | JSON Type            | [Internal Type][] | Required? | Description  |
 |:-----------------|:---------------------|:------------------|:----------|--------------|